MicrosoftDocs/dynamics-365-fraud-protection/content/device-fingerprinting.md

 - [Dynamics 365 Fraud Protection mobile SDK for iOS](mobile-sdk-ios.md)
 - [Dynamics 365 Fraud Protection mobile SDK for React Native](mobile-sdk-react-native.md)

+## Attribute category introduction reference

+The following list shows the device fingerprinting attribute categories that we try to collect for web, iOS, and Android and explains how each helps detect fraud.
+If your organization has specific needs, and you want some categories of data not to be processed by us, reach out to customer support before onboarding.
+We can help you do the configuration correctly to meet your privacy needs.

 ## Device fingerprinting attribute list for web

 | Category | Name | Description of the attribute |